jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

-One way to practice is to pick a chord, like A minor, and play it in multiple different places on the fretboard with different voicings (i.e. with the root on different strings).
+One way to practice is to pick a chord, like A minor, and play it in multiple places on the fretboard with different voicings (i.e. with the root on different strings).

-Notice where the different shapes are in relation to each other: the voicings move up the neck in order, with a 1st-string root shape followed by the 2nd-string root shape, followed by the 3rd-string root shape, followed by the 1st-string root shape, etc.
+Notice where the different shapes are in relation to each other: the voicings move up the neck in order, with a 1st-string root shape followed by a 2nd-string root shape, followed by a 3rd-string root shape, followed by a 1st-string root shape, etc.
 Also notice the different sounds of the different voicings for the same chord.

 If you need help locating the note names on the fretboard, see {% include chapter-link.html slug="note-names" %}.

+{% include figure.html
+    caption="Major treble triads on the whole fretboard." url="/assets/treble-triads/all-maj.svg"
+    class="chord row"
+%}

+{% include figure.html
+    caption="Minor treble triads on the whole fretboard." url="/assets/treble-triads/all-min.svg"
+    class="chord row"
+%}

+{% include figure.html
+    caption="Diminished treble triads on the whole fretboard." url="/assets/treble-triads/all-dim.svg"
+    class="chord row"
+%}

 ### Related resources